JimiHlawe/Jimihlawe/README.md

 **`Computer Science Student • Full-Stack & Game Development`**

+**Computer Science Student • Full-Stack & Game Development**

 I'm an indie full-stack developer.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
+All coding projects are built from the ground up from planning and design to solving real-life problems with code.
+I love creating clean, practical, and creative software that makes an impact.
+Currently, I'm working on web apps with **ASP.NET, React, and SQL**, and also developing games in **Unity** as a side passion.
+I enjoy learning new technologies, exploring AI integrations, and turning ideas into working products.

 ---